RuilongYue/global-activity-scores/README.md

 # global-activity-score
 ## Introduction
 ### GAS method
 Global activity scores <sup>[1]</sup> are introduced as a more accurate approximation to Sobol' indices in certain cases.
-It is based on global active subspace (GAS) method<sup>[2]</sup>, which is a generalization of active subspace (AS) method by replacing the matrix C with more "global" information.
-Theoretical results and experiments show that GAS is better when the test function has uncertainties, or it's discontinuous, and is giving similar results for ordinary cases with AS method.
+It is based on a generalization of active subspace (AS) method by replacing the matrix C with more "global" information.

 Consider a square-integrable real-valued function $f(\pmb z)$ with domain $\Omega\subset\pmb R^d$ and finite second-order partial derivatives.
 Suppose that $\Omega$ is equipped with a probability measure with a cumulative distribution function in the form $\pmb F(\pmb z)=F_1(z_1)\cdot \ldots \cdot F_d(z_d)$, where $F_i$ are marginal distribution functions.